PatrickMaul/keyword_extractor/README.md

 ## Example Usage

-Here is a simple example of how you can use the `package_name` module:
+Here is a simple example of how you can use the `keyword_extractor` module:

 ```python
 # Example usage goes here